glm-tools/pyglmnet/doc/developers.rst

   git clone https://github.com/user/pyglmnet

-Or if you have an already existing local clone:
+Or if you have already cloned the repository:

 .. code:: bash